evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 > importantly for me, it gives testers time to test thoroughly, making sure that this feature that is going to be delivered has the best quality achievable, also
 > giving developers time to make their best code reduces defects tremendously which at the end it does save time and effort in the future.
 >
-> -José Aceituno, Quality Assurance Engineer
+> {% avatar JAceituno %} José Aceituno, Quality Assurance Engineer